 This paper is divided into four main sections.
 Section 2, describes the basic concepts of quantum mechanics used in quantum computers.
 This section aims to explain the mathematical formulas and notations used with the basic concepts of quantum mechanics in quantum computers.
 This section also describes the concept of quantum bits (qubits) that represent the data during the calculation.
 Section 3 briefly explains two well-known algorithms, i.e., the Shor algorithm and the Grover algorithm.
 The Shor algorithm is also known as a polynomial time-factoring algorithm.
 This algorithm utilizes the quantum parity advantage by using the Fourier analog quantum transformation [25] exponentially.
 Meanwhile, the Grover algorithm [7] is used in data searching that is not sequenced in steps on quantum computers.
 Computer capabilities are now only limited using polynomial steps.
 The current computer cannot exceed the speed of Grover's algorithm, which is able to complete the search for a short period of time exponentially.
-Applications of quantum computers and artificial intelligence.
+Applications of quantum computer are described in Section 4 including quantum cryptography, image processing and artificial intelligence.
 Section 5 explains the advantages of quantum computers and constraints faced to build a quantum computer.